Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Tears normally drain away through small openings in the inside corner of your eyelids.
 They enter the nose through the nasolacrimal ducts (tear ducts).

-What are the symptoms of sticky eye?
+What are the symptoms of a blocked tear duct?

-Sticky eye is not an infection and should not cause your child pain.
+Having a blocked tear duct is not an infection and should not cause your child pain.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.